Theldus/nanvix/README.md

   - more coming soon
 - OR1K not currently supported¹ (checkout `#bdf4f27` for a working version)

-However, it is very important to make it clear that I do not intend to start a "new project" with this or even 'compete' with the original repository.
 This fork/branch is just a playground where I eventually (very rarely) intend to add some things that I think are cool without worrying about upstream.